Council checks for 'big voids' under Annapolis Valley municipal building | CBC News

 The Basinview Centre has retail stores, a pool facility and a walking track.
 One section of the building was built in 1977 and an addition was added in 2005.
 The main pool is now closed due to leaks, but the children's pool and a therapy pool are still open to the public.

 On Tuesday the council agreed to spend $39,000 to determine the stability of the ground underneath the building.
-Four drilling sites will be done outside along the north side while three more will be done inside.
+Four drilling sites will be created outside the centre along its north side, while three more will be done inside.

 "To tell us what kind of shape the underside of that building is in, whether we've got big voids under that building," said Deputy Warden Michael Gunn.
 "We won't know until that geo-technical work is done."